vitaly-t/pg-promise/README.md

 ### Configurable Transactions

-In order to fine-tune database requests in a highly asynchronous environment, PostgreSQL supports 3 ways of configuring transactions:
+In order to be able to fine-tune database requests in a highly asynchronous environment, PostgreSQL supports *Transaction Snapshots*, plus 3 ways of configuring a transaction:

 * [SET TRANSACTION](http://www.postgresql.org/docs/9.4/static/sql-set-transaction.html), to configure the current transaction, which your can execute as the very first query in your transaction function;
 * `SET SESSION CHARACTERISTICS AS TRANSACTION` - setting default transaction properties for the entire session;
 * [BEGIN](http://www.postgresql.org/docs/9.4/static/sql-begin.html) + `Transaction Mode` - initiates a pre-configured transaction.